tournesol-app/tournesol/frontend/README.md

-    You are free to share, copy and redistribute the material in any medium or format, and/or to adapt remix, transform, and build upon the material for any purpose, even commercially, as long as  give appropriate credit, provide a link to the license, and indicate if changes were made.
+    You are free to share, copy and redistribute the material in any medium or format, and/or to adapt remix, transform, and build upon the material for any purpose, even commercially, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
     You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

     You should have received a copy of the license along with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.